It’s about more than bread

 Weekly recipes & tutorials

-The recipes you then bake each week will build your baking knowledge and they are geared specifically to the monthly topic on the syllabus.
+The recipes you then bake each week will build your baking knowledge.
+They are geared specifically to the monthly topic on the syllabus.

 Monthly live sessions

 The live sessions are both held on Thursday evenings (UK time).
 They are recorded, so if you miss a session you can catch up, although it takes a week to process and post the recordings online.

 An introduction to the topic & tasks – a live one-hour webinar tutorial from Vanessa, introducing you to the monthly topic and an overview of the recipes on the syllabus, and discussing main baking points on the topic for the month.
 This session is about the breadmaking, with sourdough tips and advice, and is followed by a Q&A on baking.